kokako80/carbone-sdk-java/README.md

 public CarboneDocument getReport(String renderId) throws CarboneException;
 ```

+Download a generated document from a render ID as `String`.

 The getReport function returns a `CarboneDocument`, it provides two methods:
 * **getFileContent()**: Return the document as `byte[]`.
 * **getName()**: Return the document name as `String`.